powerCord1/fx82aup2-disasm/README.md

 # FX-82au plus II reverse-engineering

+> This is still a work in progress

 This is a reverse-engineering project for the CASIO FX-82au plus II scientific calculator.
 I'm still new to C so pls don't judge.